 The added salt is a nice touch to the broccolini as it really helps to bring out a little more flavor and add a salty flavor that works great with the roasted broccolini.
 That said, if you prefer a less salty veggie, you can omit it entirely and never miss it.

-Broccolini tastes almost exactly like regular broccoli expect it's not "as strong" in flavor.
+Broccolini tastes almost exactly like regular broccoli except it's not as strong in flavor.
 This means it can easily be modified in recipes to hold up to some unique flavor pairings and turn out tasty!

 It's a cross-breed plant that comes from a mix of our broccoli and Chinese broccoli.
 Together we get the larger heads we get in our florets with the long stems the Chinese broccoli is known for giving us a more unique vegetable with the best of both worlds.